MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

 ## DEPLOYING STACK with the NodeJS script

-## OPTION 1: Cloned to Local Computer
+## OPTION 1: Clone to Local Computer

 ### To deploy the stack  on ```AWS```, follow these steps: